Decryptu/strapi-plugin-content-locking/README.md

 DEFAULT_TRANSPORTS: ['polling', 'websocket', 'webtransport'];
 ```

-### 3. Enable websocket support by configuring the Strapi middleware.
+### 3. Enable websocket support by configuring the Strapi middleware

 In the `config/middlewares.js` file either replace `'strapi::security'` with a middleware object (see the example below) or update your existing configuration accordingly.